omisoul/covid19ja/readme.md

   - Folium
   - Beautiful Soup

-You can check out the project
+You can check out the project here: https://covid19ja.herokuapp.com/